Foundation Diet and Health

 Values are too small to be relevant.

-Tapioca starch , also called manioc starch , is used to bind and thicken sauces and soups.
-It is tasteless and naturally gluten-free, but not raw .
+Tapioca starch, also called manioc starch, is used to bind and thicken sauces and soups.
+It is tasteless and naturally gluten-free, but not raw.
 Make sure it is organic quality.

 Use in the kitchen

 Tapioca starch is particularly popular in Asian and African cuisine, as well as in South America.
-The starch obtained from the cassava root has a neutral taste, is vegan and gluten-free.
+The starch obtained from the cassava root has a neutral taste, is vegan and gluten-free (not raw).
 This means that it can be used in numerous dishes without affecting their taste.
 Cassava starch is used as a substitute for potato starch or corn starch and, unlike other starches, gives the respective dish an additional smooth consistency.
 It is an ideal binding agent for sweet or savory soups and sauces and can also be used to make gluten-free and vegan pastries, pastries and desserts (such as puddings or cream dishes).
 It is also sometimes used to make glass noodles or rice paper for summer rolls.
-It can also be used for gluten-free bread or wraps (see recipe Spinach and chickpea wraps with raw vegetable filling ).
+It can also be used for gluten-free bread or wraps (see recipe Spinach and chickpea wraps with raw vegetable filling).
 In Brazil, "tapioca" means a thin crêpe made from tapioca flakes, which can be filled and eaten with both sweet and savory fillings.

 Vegan recipe for cold strawberry soup with tapioca starch

-Ingredients (for 4 people): 40 g tapioca starch (organic), 400 ml oat milk , 100 ml oat cream , 20 g sugar , 500 g strawberries , 400 g watermelon , 1 tbsp lemon juice, 100 ml apple juice , peppermint leaves (to garnish).
+Ingredients (for 4 people): 40 g tapioca starch (organic), 400 ml oat milk, 100 ml oat cream, 20 g sugar, 500 g strawberries, 400 g watermelon, 1 tbsp lemon juice, 100 ml apple juice, peppermint leaves (to garnish).

 Preparation: Put the tapioca starch in a bowl, cover with hot water and leave to soak for about 10 minutes.
 Bring the oat milk to the boil with the oat cream and 10 g of sugar and reduce the heat to the lowest setting.
 Add the tapioca starch, stir in and simmer for about 10 minutes.
 Remove the pan from the heat and allow to cool.
 Wash and chop the strawberries.
 Dice the melon into pieces and puree both in a blender with the lemon juice, the remaining sugar and 100 ml of apple juice.
 Stir in the tapioca mixture and add more apple juice depending on the desired consistency.
 Chill the vegan strawberry soup for 1 hour, divide between four bowls, garnish with peppermint leaves and serve.